markembling/storelet/README.rst

 Right now, that's all it does as it's all I've needed.
 I expect to add more as time goes on, but if something is missing or feels wrong, feel free to submit a pull request.

+I wrote this because Python is great at - amongst many things - writing small scripts like backup scripts and I think it's just as good as any custom tools or utilities you might find.
+Storelet just wraps up all the common boilerplate into a tiny little framework to write neat and easy to understand scripts.

 Requirements
 ------------